 From this starting point the team are free to completely re-imagine how the product is manufactured or even the entire way it works - if its value to your customers can be maintained or improved in doing so.

-A VE process can recommend making the following kinds of changes:
+A Value Engineering process can recommend making the following kinds of changes:

 - Changing the raw materials and components you use (make substitutions for more effective, efficient, and value-adding products)

 - Removing redundant features that are not used or valued by customers

 - Combining existing functions and components for greater efficiency

 - Improving build processes (from changing the order of assembly to outsourcing where appropriate)

 There are no ‘wrong ideas’ at this point - every perspective and possibility is explored and added to a list of potential ideas.